worldwidee/smart_app/README.md

 }
 ```

 - SmartPage() is your dynamic page widget.
 Use this widget in the dynamic place where you want to display your pages.
-Then simply you can use it like the example below
+Then simply you can use it like the example below<br/>
 -Helper: "example/app_design/page_control_panel.dart" here you can see how we it could be done.

 ```dart